swiftlang/swift-package-manager/Documentation/RegistryDraft.md

 }
 ```

-The response body SHALL contain an array of package identifier strings
+The response body MUST contain an array of package identifier strings
 nested at a top-level `identifiers` key.

 It is RECOMMENDED for clients and servers to support